-In accordance with Article 28, paragraph 3, of the Convention, the Czech Republic notifies that, as from 1 November 2004, it enacted legislation implementing the Framework Decision of the Council of the European Union of 13 June 2002 on the European arrest warrant and the surrender procedures between Member States (2002/584/JHA; hereinafter "framework decision on the European arrest warrant"), which the Czech Republic considers a uniform law as provided for by Article 28, paragraph 3, of the Convention, and which the Czech Republic will apply in relation to Member States of the European Union, which also apply legislation implementing the Framework Decision on the European arrest warrant.
-The European Convention on Extradition and its two Protocols of 15 October 1975 and 17 March 1978 will continue to apply in relation to Member States of the European Union on extradition of persons sought for offences committed before 1 November 2004.
-The Czech Republic shall continue to apply Article 3 of the Treaty between the Czech Republic and the Slovak Republic on Mutual Assistance Rendered by Judicial Authorities and Regulation of Some Legal Relations in Civil and Criminal Matters, done in Prague on 29 October 1992, and Article XV of the Treaty between the Czech Republic and Austria on Supplementation to the European Convention on Extradition of 13 December 1957 and on Facilitation of its Application, done in Vienna on 27 June 1994, on whose basis the European arrest warrants and other documents are transmitted without translation into the official language of the requested State.
+In accordance with Article 28, paragraph 3, of the European Convention on Extradition, the Czech Republic notifies that, as from 1 July 2006, it enacted an amendment of legislation implementing the Framework Decision of the Council of the European Union of 13 June 2002 on the European arrest warrant and the surrender procedures between Member States (2002/584/JHA; hereinafter "framework decision on the European arrest warrant"), which the Czech Republic considers a uniform law as provided for by Article 28, paragraph 3, of the European Convention on Extradition, and which the Czech Republic will apply in relation to Member States of the European Union, which also apply legislation implementing the framework decision on the European arrest warrant.
+The European Convention on Extradition and its two Protocols of 15 October 1975 and 17 March 1978 shall continue to apply on extradition of a Czech national from the Czech Republic to another Member State of the European Union for offences committed before 1 November 2004.
+The Czech Republic shall continue to apply Article 3 of the Treaty between the Slovak Republic and the Czech Republic on Mutual Assistance Rendered by Judicial Authorities and Regulation of Some Legal Relations in Civil and Criminal Matters, done in Prague on 29 October 1992, and Article XV of the Treaty between the Czech Republic and Austria on Supplement to the European Convention on Extradition of 13 December 1957 and on Facilitation of its Application, done in Vienna on 27 June 1994, on whose basis the European arrest warrants and other documents are transmitted without translation into the official language of the requested State.